 This window seat tutorial featured on Mommy Vignettes provides a ton of storage and still maintains a sense of style.

 Tip 2: Learning spaces don't need to be "Huge"

 Go small.
 You can still create learning spaces in a small area without the need to designate a huge area to it.

 Traci P. of Traci's Child Care & Early Education added an ABC wall to her space, but still maintained her own sense of style.
-She also didn't shy away from using a stylish rug and fabrics for her space.

 Tip 4: Hide it!

 For storage, consider using natural baskets instead of plastic bins which will still allow you to maintain a sense of "adult" decor in your home.